KennethOnuorah/Javascript-Calculator/README.md

 # ➕➖ JS Calculator ✖️➗
-A basic calculator made for performing simple matematical operations.
+A basic calculator made for performing simple mathematical operations.

 ## Languages used
 * HTML